 Understanding what they're going through is the first step.

 Give Them More Control and Responsibilities

 Teens may become argumentative with a foster parent because they want more control.
-Foster teens may feel like much of their life is out of their hands, from where they live to their future.
+Foster teens may feel like much of their life is out of their hands, from where they're living to their future.
 That's a scary thought for anyone, especially for a child undergoing many changes.

 You don't have to relinquish all control.
-However, it would be best if you weren't making all the decisions on their behalf.
+However, you also shouldn't be making all the decisions on their behalf.
 Talk to your teen about giving them more freedom while also maintaining boundaries.

 Give them responsibilities as this can help them to feel more independent.
 It also provides a way for them to build character and gain new skills.